In simple terms, a storyboard is a sequence of sketches or illustrations that map out the scenes planned for a video.

-Although videos can be made for much less these days, a storyboard is still an essential component of production to avoid any unnecessary costs or delays.
+Although it may seem like an optional ‘in between’ sort of step, a storyboard is an essential component of video production as it helps to avoid any unnecessary costs or delays.

 These simple pencil-sketches, paired with written explanations of what the characters will be doing in each scene, help to assist the animation team in following the sequence correctly.

-This storyboard of the famous shower scene in the movie Psycho doesn’t include any directions for the production team.
-Instead, it goes into much more detail visually, showing every single shot exactly as it is intended to appear in the film.
+Instead, it goes into much more detail visually, showing every single shot exactly as it’s intended to appear in the film.

 Here is a storyboard for one of our clients, NLG Health: